skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     --audio               Show audio delays.
+    --ay                  Capture AY audio (when writing a WAV file).
     -c, --cmio            Simulate memory and I/O contention and the MEMPTR register.
     --depth DEPTH         Simplify audio delays to this depth (default: 2).